-- · Assessment.
+- Assessment.

-- Referral.
+- Referral for moderate and/or frequent use.

-- Individual therapy.
+- Individual therapy for mild and/or sporadic use.

-- Family and/or relational.
+- Family and/or relational therapy as an extension of individual therapy.

-- Educational programs.
+- Educational prevent programs/groups .

 Students may obtain the above services on a confidential basis by calling the University Counseling Center.
-Following is a list of resources for treatment options.
-Lipscomb University does not have a contractual agreement with any of the listed resources; they are listed as a courtesy only for students.
+Below is a list of external resources for treatment options.
+Lipscomb University does not have a contractual agreement with any of the listed resources